DataDog/watermarkpodautoscaler/README.md

 #### Lifecycle

-In addition to the metrics mentioned above, these are logs that will help you better understand the proper functionning of the WPA.
+In addition to the metrics mentioned above, these are logs that will help you better understand the proper functioning of the WPA.

 Every 15 seconds, we retrieve the metric listed in the `metrics` section of the spec.